arsip/bestguess/README.md

 you supply a shell, you will need to give the entire command including the `-c` that most shells require.
 Rationale: BestGuess should not supply a missing `-c` shell argument.
 It doesn't know what shell you are using or how to invoke it.
+You may be launching a program with `/usr/bin/env` or some other utility.

 **Shell startup time:** If you want to measure shell startup time, supply the `-S` option and use `""` (empty string) for one of the commands.
 This starts